-The Commission's Uniformed Testing Unit administers exams for nine job classes that make up the Public Safety services for the City of Columbus.
-The majority of the examinations are comprised of at least three components, including a paper test, an oral response, and a physical assessment or tactical exercise.
-The Uniformed Testing Unit works closely with the IAFF and the FOP to ensure fairness and consistency in the testing processes of promotional exams.
-The following exams were administered in 2018 with resulting eligible lists established in 2018: Entry-level Police Officer, Police Lieutenant, and Police Commander.
+The Civil Service Commission's Uniformed Testing Unit administers exams for nine job classes that make up the Public Safety services for the City of Columbus.
+The majority of the examinations are comprised of at least three components, including a written test, an oral response, and a physical assessment or tactical exercise.
+The Uniformed Testing Unit works closely with the IAFF and the FOP unions to ensure fairness and consistency in the testing process of promotional exams.
+The following exams were administered in 2018 with resulting eligible lists established in 2019: Fire Battalion Chief and Fire Deputy Chief.
+The next group of exams were administered in 2019 with the resulting eligible lists established in 2019: Entry-level Police Officer, Police Sergeant, Entry-level Firefighter, Fire Lieutenant, and Fire Captain.
 Each of these exams were developed, administered, and validated by Civil Service Commission staff.
-The exams for Fire Lieutenant and Fire Captain were developed in 2018 and the exams for Fire Battalion Chief and Deputy Chief were developed and administered in 2018.
-However, the eligible lists for each of these fire promotional exams will be established in 2019 and the reporting of exams will be contained in the 2019 annual report.